 Hudspeth Regional Center offers an array of services to individuals on campus and in the community.
 All services are based on an interdisciplinary team approach to program development and implementation.

-The four main service areas presently available are:
+The five main service areas presently available are:

 Group Home Services

 Each person served by Hudspeth Regional Center participates in an individualized support plan designed to meet his or her particular strengths and needs.
 Those individuals twenty-one years of age and under attend either the C.B.
 Noblin School, which is an accredited non-public school program located on the campus or the local public schools.
 Adult individuals living on campus receive training in self-help skills, daily living skills, communication skills, socialization skills, vocational skills, and work training skills.